Feed 2-3% of the dog’s ideal body weight per day, ideally spread over two meals.

 - A species-appropriate diet that does not contain any grains, refined carbohydrates, or high-starch ingredients

-- Salmon Oil is a good source of vitamin D.
+- Salmon Oil is a whole food source of vitamin D.

 Typical analysis as fed: